vidinfra/VidinfraPlayerFlutter/README.md

 ## Contributing

-Contributions are welcome.
-Please open issues or PRs and follow existing code style.
+Contributions are welcome!
+Please open issues or PRs and follow the existing code style.

+For questions or support about Vidinfra, visit [https://tenbyte.io/vidinfra](https://tenbyte.io/vidinfra) or contact [Tenbyte](https://www.tenbyte.io).

 ## License

-See the `LICENSE` file in the repository.
+This project is licensed under the MIT License.
+See `LICENSE` for details.